expfactory/expfactory-python/doc/source/development.rst

 - validation tests passing, meaning that your config.json and experiment folder are formatted and named properly
 - jshint: we test the static code with jshint.
 If there are issues for your experiment, tests will not pass.
 - robot tests: we have developed a robot that can be run locally or with continuous integration.
 The robot will click through the task, make random selections, and trigger an error if a 404 is found.
 - experiment running: If you click on "Artifacts" tab at the top when the testing finishes, you will see a hierarchy of the machine, and you can go to ubuntu/expfactory-experiments/web/index.html to open up a browser and see the dynamically generated updated experiment set.
-If you click on "browse our experimental paradigms" from the box in the top right corner, you should be able to find your experiment in the table and preview it.
+If you click on "browse our experimental paradigms" from the box in the top right corner, and then EXPERIMENT TABLE, you should be able to find your experiment in the table and preview it.
+Note that the first tree view of the experiments points to expfactory.github.io.
 You should open your developer console, as you would on your local machine, and run through the experiment both looking for errors (that might have been detected by the robot) and seeing that things run as expected.

 Currently, we only test changes between the last successful build and your contribution, meaning experiment folders with changed files.
 Since the entire battery would take upwards of 10 hours, we recommend you submit PRs limited to a few experiments, otherwise the running will take a very long time.